Discount Pricing Strategy Pros, Cons & When To Use It

 Everyone enjoys getting a good discount.
-But, while discounting may make customers feel good about purchases made, it’s not always the best strategy for certain businesses.
-Data suggests using unnecessary discounts can have a negative impact on your business.
+But, while offering discounts may make customers feel good about purchases made, it’s not always the best customer acquisition strategy for certain businesses.
+Data suggests using unnecessary discounts can have a negative impact on nurturing loyal customers for your business.

-Discounting is widely used in retail, and for good reason, but does it work in SaaS?
+Discount pricing is widely used in ecommerce, and for good reason, but does it work in SaaS?
 Let’s find out.
-We’ll go over the different types of discounting, the pros/cons, some alternatives, and if you should consider discounting in your SaaS pricing strategy.
+We’ll go over the different types of discount pricing, the pros/cons, some alternatives, and if you should consider discount pricing in your SaaS pricing strategy.

-While all discounts strive to take a certain percentage off an original market price, there are different discounting techniques.
-I’ll walk you through some of the most common types of discounts—seasonal, clearance, and volume.
+While all discounts strive to take a certain percentage off an original market price, there are different discount pricing techniques.
+It is critical for businesses to understand that not all strategies are created equal.
+Which discount pricing technique will work best for you depends on the specifics of your industry, products, overall business strategy, and objectives, to name a few.
+Let us walk you through some of the most common types of discounts and their benefits—seasonal, clearance, and volume.

-A seasonal discount is exactly as it states—businesses offer discounts on seasonal goods or during particular seasons.
-Sometimes seasonal discounts are applied to out-of-season merchandise.
+A seasonal discount is exactly as it states—businesses offer promotional discounts on seasonal goods or during particular seasons.
+Sometimes seasonal discounts are applied to out-of-season merchandise to sell old inventory.
 For example, when spring arrives, department stores may place a discount on winter coats since they are no longer needed.

-The word “clearance” is a marketing term businesses use to indicate their products are for sale at unusual discounts, and for a limited time only.
+The word “clearance” is a marketing term businesses use to indicate their products are for sale at unusual discounts, like a buy one get one free offer for a limited time only.
 Retail stores may offer clearance on discontinued items with the hopes of liquidating what’s left in stock.

 Stores will reward people buying in bulk with a reduced price on the group of products.
-Businesses are able to reduce inventories when people buy in bulk.
+Retailers are able to reduce inventories when people buy in bulk.

 Let’s begin with the good that can come from a discount pricing strategy.